WebOrigami/docs/src/cli/builtins.md

 ## defaultGraph([relativePath])

-Returns the default graph that will be used by pika as the scope for evaluating commands.
+Returns the default graph that will be used by ori as the scope for evaluating commands.
 This graph will be the current folder, or the folder at the indicated `relativePath` if supplied.

 The default graph will be an instance of [ExplorableFiles](/core/ExplorableFiles.html) transformed in various ways to facilitate commands.
 Among other things, if the resulting graph is asked for a key like `foo` which does not exist, the graph will make a second check to see if a module `foo.js` exists and, if so, to return the default export from that module.